YBL123/sei-project-4/README.md

 * Being able to edit reviews - I have update review in views.py for the reviews model but didn't have time to implement it in the frontend.
 * Making the app responsive for more screen sizes.

+## Key Learnings
+This was my final project.
+It was really rewarding to see how far I had come and what I was now able to build and accomplish.
+It was really exciting to be able to pick up another language (Python), and being able to work with Django for the backend.
+It was challenging at times but I really enjoyed both.
+It made me think about the different use cases and the advantages and disadvantages of using PostgreSQL as opposed to NoSQL.
+Experimenting with using hooks was also an enjoyable challenge.
+This project cemented my abilitiy to prioritise must have feautures and meeting deadlines and the importance of thorough and well-thought out planning.
+It also reinforced the importance of communication, which leads to great collaboration.